SpiceHealth enables walk-in RT-PCR testing at multiple locations

-New Delhi, May 1 (IANS) SpiceHealth on Saturday said it has set up walk-in RT-PCR testing laboratories in Delhi, Haryana and Maharashtra.
+New Delhi: SpiceHealth on Saturday said it has set up walk-in RT-PCR testing laboratories in Delhi, Haryana and Maharashtra.

 According to the healthcare company launched by the promoters of SpiceJet, SpiceHealth's RT-PCR testing labs have been conducting the country's "fastest and cheapest" RT-PCR tests.